gamedeff/Twitch_Batch_Logger/README.md

 ## 2. Start logging

-**Don't use Cygwin for this program under Windows, it doesn't seems to pass keyboard interrupt correctly to the program, and cause it to terminate without killing its children**
+**Warning: Do not use Cygwin for this program under Windows. it's a known issue that it doesn't pass keyboard interrupt correctly and will cause this program to terminate without killing its spawned loggers**

 ### Option 1: Log all channels and group chats you follow on Twitch